-for all $\varphi$ as above. \end{lem} \begin{proof} The proof is exactly the same of \cite{DavDEMM}, the only difference is that we have a non zero data $f$ and a non constant $a$.
-The idea is to take an approximation of $t_+$ by convex increasing smooth functions $F_\epsilon(t)$.
+\end{lem}\begin{proof} The proof is the same as in \cite[Lemma 3.4]{DavDEMM}; the only difference is that we have a nonzero data $f$ and a nonconstant $a$.
+The idea is to take an approximation of $F(t)=t_+$ by convex increasing smooth functions $F_\epsilon(t)$.
 Integrating by parts and using $F_\epsilon'\ge 0$, $F_\epsilon ''\ge 0$, the ellipticity of $A$ and the fact that we can assume $\varphi$ bounded, we get

-The passage to the limit gives \eqref{eqn:positive:part:Robin}. \end{proof} Thus, thanks to Lemma \ref{lem:moser}, each Robin solution is locally bounded.
-Notice also that each bounded Robin solution with data $f\in L^\infty$ is a Neumann solution with data $\tau=(f-\Tr u)a\in L^q_{loc}$, and we can use the previous section to derive analogous theorems for Robin solutions.
-We state them for the sake of completeness. \begin{thm} Let $0\in \partial\Omega$ and $0<r<\textup{diam}(\Omega)(2K)^{-1}$.
-If $u$ is a positive Robin solution in $B(0,2Kr)$ with data $f\in L^\infty(\Delta(0,2Kr))$, then
+The passage to the limit gives \eqref{eqn:positive:part:Robin}. \end{proof} Thus, by Lemma \ref{lem:moser}, every Robin solution is locally bounded.
+Notice also that any bounded Robin solution with data $f \in L^\infty$ is a Neumann solution with data

+so we can use the previous section to derive analogous results for Robin solutions.
+We state them for the sake of completeness.